40 BEST Things To Do In Golden, BC

 Face Your Fears on the Golden Skybridge

 The Golden Skybridge is Golden’s newest attraction.
-Just opened in the summer 2021, these are Canada’s Highest Suspension Bridges.
+It opened in summer 2021 and is one of Canada’s Highest Suspension Bridges.

 This is one of the most exciting things to do in Golden for all ages as it’s not every day you can walk 426 feet above a vast canyon.
 Surrounded by the Columbia Valley, walking across this skybridge while a river and waterfall crash below you is memorable.